MichaelSolomonidis/MichaelSolomonidis/README.md

   AI development.

--> Languages: Native in Greek, C2 in English, B2 in Spanish and a little bit of German.
+-> Languages: Native in Greek, C2 in English, B2 in Spanish.

 -> I like to work either with other people or alone, I enjoy small and big projects not only in my field of Computer Science but also in Space Exploration and Football tactics review.